Hines touts Sarasota County's accomplishments

-SARASOTA — For outgoing Sarasota County Commission Chair Charles Hines, the county accomplished a great many of its strategic goals.
-But more remains to be done.
+SARASOTA — Outgoing Sarasota County Commission Chair Charles Hines believes the county accomplished many of its strategic goals in 2019, but there’s more to be done.

-In one of his last actions as chairman, Hines, whose chairmanship ended at midnight Dec.
-31, released a letter to county residents detailing what he thought were highlights of the year for the county.
+Hines, whose chairmanship ended at midnight Dec.
+31, released a letter to county residents detailing what he considers highlights of the year for the county.

-And on his list of eight items, five were in South County with perhaps the biggest involving River Road.
+On his list of eight items, five were in South County, with perhaps the biggest involving River Road.

-After decades of trying to find a way to improve the road, which serves as a major evacuation route for South County, 2019 saw the county and state agreeing to a road swap with the state taking over North River Road from U.S. 41 to Interstate 75.
-Construction of improvements to this section will begin in 2021, according to the state’s timeline.
+After decades of trying to find a way to improve the road, a major evacuation route for South County, 2019 saw the county and state agreeing to a road swap, with the state taking over North River Road from U.S. 41 to Interstate 75.
+Construction of improvements to this section will begin in 2021.

-Crews began paving the way for the eventual construction of a long overdue courthouse to serve the legal needs of South County residents, ending the long trek to the courthouse in downtown Sarasota.
+Crews began paving the way for the eventual construction of a long-overdue new courthouse to serve the legal needs of South County residents, ending the long trek to the courthouse in downtown Sarasota.
 The design for the new complex has been completed and a groundbreaking is tentatively scheduled for April 2020.

 Also noteworthy for South County was the opening of the new spring training stadium for the Atlanta Braves, CoolToday Park in North Port.